| Oracle® Data Guard Concepts and Administration 10g Release 1 (10.1) Part Number B10823-01 |

 DB_FILE_NAME_CONVERT = 'oldstring1', 'newstring1', 'oldstring2', 'newstring2', ...

-For example, you can specify the DB_FILE_NAME_CONVERT
+For example, you can specify the DB_FILE_NAME_CONVERT initialization parameter as follows:

 DB_FILE_NAME_CONVERT = '/dbs/t1/', '/dbs/t1/s_', '/dbs/t2/', '/dbs/t2/s_'